KSP-KOS/KOS/doc/source/structures/vessels/part.rst

         * - :attr:`HASPARENT`
           - boolean
           - Check if this part has a parent :struct:`Part`
+        * - :attr:`HASPHYSICS`
+          - boolean
+          - Does this part have mass or drag
         * - :attr:`CHILDREN`
           - :struct:`List`
           - List of attached :struct:`Parts <Part>`